Dominique Mulamba

 Dominique Lasconi Mulamba (born 22 October 2001) is a Congolese sprinter, who represents the Democratic Republic of the Congo.

-Although Mulamba competed in the men's 100 metres event at the 2024 Summer Olympics., the day after his first round race, he tested positive for a banned substance and was therefore disqualified and also subsequently provisionally suspended.
+Mulamba competed in the men's 100 metres event at the 2024 Summer Olympics; however, the day after his first round race, he tested positive for a banned substance and was therefore disqualified and also subsequently provisionally suspended.
 In May 2025, Mulamba was issued with a four-year ban backdated to August 2024 for the positive test which was confirmed as being for stanozolol.